ceph/ceph/doc/dev/developer_guide/dash-devel.rst

 Configure KCLI plan requirements::

   $ sudo chown -R $(id -un) /var/lib/libvirt/images
-  $ mkdir -p /var/lib/libvirt/images/ceph-dashboard dashboard
+  $ mkdir -p /var/lib/libvirt/images/ceph-dashboard
-  $ kcli create pool -p /var/lib/libvirt/images/ceph-dashboard dashboard
+  $ kcli create pool -p /var/lib/libvirt/images/ceph-dashboard ceph-dashboard
-  $ kcli create network -c 192.168.100.0/24 dashboard
+  $ kcli create network -c 192.168.100.0/24 ceph-dashboard

 Note:
   This script is aimed to be run as jenkins job so the cleanup is triggered only in a jenkins